DrStrangelove42/DearmOfaRidiculousMan/README.md

 Also there'll be more features, such as:

-- Entry menu.

-- Different texture packs.
+- Different texture packs to enrich the story.

 - Save file.